picimako/intellij-inspections/inspections/cucumber.md

 ### Validating whether there is a step or hook annotated class among the declared methods of this class

-This is the more strict one because it checks for the existence of actual step and hook annotations, and stops at the first one if it comes across one.
+This is the more strict than the previous inspection because it checks for the existence of actual step and hook annotations, and stops at the first one if it comes across one.

-It may also happen that a class named as a step definition might not contain step definition methods or hooks at all but in that case the class might need to be renamed to something else more proper.
+It may also happen that a class named as a step definition might not contain step definition methods or hooks at all but in that case the class might need to be renamed to something more appropriate.

 **Script filter (Complete match)**